docknetwork/sdk/tutorials/src/schemas.md

 The chain is agnostic to the contents of blobs and thus to schemas.
 Blobs may be used to store types of data other than schemas.

 ### Writing a Blob
-A new Blob can be registered on the Dock Chain by using the method `new` in the BlobModule class.
+A new Blob can be registered on the Dock Chain by using the method `writeToChain` in the BlobModule class.
 It accepts a `blob` object with the struct to store on chain (it can either be a hex string or a byte array), and one of `keyPair` (a keyPair to sign the extrinsic with) or a `signature` (if you prefer to sign the extrinsic offline).
 In return you'll get a signed extrinsic that you can send to the Dock chain: